eHop Mission Statement

 Membership is currently free and the only requirements are that you subscribe to our email list and you are resident of Hopkinton.
 Members are welcome to attend board meetings, serve on a committee or run for a board position.
-To become a member click the following link to subscribe, supply your full name and Hopkinton street address. eHop Updates emails are sent approximately twice a month.
+To become a member click the following link to subscribe, supply your full name and Hopkinton street address. eHop Updates emails are sent approximately once a week.
 You can unsubscribe at any time.

 Board Meetings and Minutes

 Board Meeting dates are posted to the eHop online calendar.
 All members are welcome to attend, please contact us with any questions about meeting dates, times and locations.
 Board Meeting minutes are available upon request, please email email@example.com.

 Introduction and Background

 Over the past twenty years, mechanisms for supporting public school and town budgets have decentralized, shifting more and more decision making to the general public.
 With Proposition 2 1/2, passed in 1980, towns can raise property taxes no more than 2 1/2% without the approval of the voters.
 This means that an active, informed public, involved in resource decision-making, is more important than ever before.